Karl Fischer von Treuenfeld: Career in the SS

 In April 1941, Treuenfeld was appointed the Befehlshaber (commander) of the Waffen-SS "Northwest" until the command was dissolved at the end of the month.
 He became the first commander of the 2 SS Infantry Brigade (motorized), which started forming in May 1941 for Operation Barbarossa, and he remained at its head until 5 July 1941 during its early drive into the northern Soviet Union.
-While in Russia, his units conducted rear-area security operations and the killing of Jews and other groups, including partisans.
+While in Russia, his units conducted rear-area security operations and the killing of Jews and other groups, including Soviet partisans.
 On 1 September 1941, Treuenfeld was appointed Befehlshaber of the Waffen-SS for the Protectorate of Bohemia and Moravia, serving under the Deputy Protector, Reinhard Heydrich.
 After the assassination of Heydrich in Operation Anthropoid on 27 May 1942, the men responsible, Jan Kubiš, Jozef Gabčík and others, were betrayed and trapped in the crypt of Saints Cyril and Methodius Cathedral in Prague.
 Treuenfeld was in command of the Waffen-SS troops that stormed the church on 18 June 1942, only to find that – after holding out for hours – the defenders had committed suicide.
 A difference in opinion over tactics between Treuenfeld and the Gestapo led to his replacement.

 Treuenfeld returned to the eastern front where he took command of the 1 SS Infantry Brigade (motorized) until the end of the year.
 He was then appointed as Befehlshaber of the Waffen-SS in Southern Russia and Ukraine in February 1943.
 On 15 November 1943, he took command of the 10th SS Panzer Division Frundsberg.
 Promoted to SS-Gruppenführer and Generalleutnant of the Waffen-SS on 30 January 1944, he was relieved of command after receiving another severe wound in the battle of Tarnopol on 22 April 1944.

 After recovering, Treuenfeld was appointed Befehlshaber of the Waffen-SS in northern Italy under SS-Obergruppenführer Karl Wolff in June 1944.
 He then briefly served as the acting commander of VI SS Army Corps (Latvian) in July.
 From 1 August 1944 to 10 January 1945, he returned to the SS Führungshauptamt as the Inspector of Waffen-SS Panzer troops.
 Briefly placed into the Führerreserve, by February he was assigned as a formation officer for Replacement Army recruits where he remained until Germany's surrender on 8 May 1945.